yusinto/indigo/_posts/2018-01-9-relay-modern-ssr.markdown

 ## Goal
 Create a relay modern app with ssr with found and found relay.

-## Step 1: Install
+## Step 1: Install npm packages
-Install found and found relay
+Install babel-polyfill (for async await), found and found relay

+## Step 2: Create routes
+create routes, makeRouteConfig, export that routeConfig object. createBrowserRouter using routeConfig object.

-## Step 1: Install
+## Step 3: SSR
+use the same routes object
+on the client bootstrap use createInitialBrowserRouter instead and await on that u also need createRender function (TODO: investigate why?)

+On the server, await getFarceResult from found/lib/server passing in url, routeConfig and render method to get the output data from the requested route.

+Then renderToString the element property from the output.
+That's it!

+Without redux, it's soo much cleaner!

 Install relay-compiler-plus and the latest [graphql-js](https://github.com/graphql/graphql-js){:target="_blank"} package:

 {% highlight bash %}